awildmeoware/homebase/README.md

-- Hi, I’m @awildchocobo 👋 PRO #cybersecurity #infosec #womenintech
+- Hi, I’m @awildmeoware 👋 #cybersecurity #infosec #womenintech
-- My interests are programming, infosec, networking, and anything related to computers - still always learning.
+- My interests are programming, infosec, networking, tech stuff, cats, and videogaming.
-  - For code, specifically...
-Python.
-Previous experience in Java, Javascript, HTML.
+  - String cys_career = "WIP";

 <!---
 awildchocobo/awildchocobo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.